thatdeveloperkokou/era-bot-group3/backend/POSTGRESQL_SETUP.md

   6. Update your backend service's `DATABASE_URL` variable with the public URL
   7. Redeploy your backend service

+### Render: "DATABASE_URL not found"
+- **Solution:**
+  1. Go to Render dashboard
+  2. Select your PostgreSQL service
+  3. Go to **"Info"** tab
+  4. Copy **"Internal Database URL"** (for services in same Render account)
+  5. Add it to your backend web service environment variables
+  6. Or use `render.yaml` to auto-link (see RENDER_MIGRATION.md)

+### Render: "could not connect to server"
+- **Solution:**
+  1. Ensure you're using the correct connection string from Render
+  2. Use "Internal Database URL" for services in the same Render account
+  3. Use "External Connection String" only if connecting from outside Render
+  4. Check that the PostgreSQL service is running (not paused)
+  5. Verify the database name matches what you configured

 ---

 ## ✅ Verification